apache/fluo-muchos/README.md

 cluster, this file will be appended on each node to the `~/.ssh/authorized_keys` file for the user set by the `cluster.username` property.

-You might also need to configure the `aws_ami` property in [muchos.props].
-Muchos by default uses a free CentOS 7 image that is hosted in the AWS marketplace but managed by the CentOS organization.
-If you have never used this image in EC2 before, you will need to go to the [CentOS 7 product page][centos7] to accept the software terms.
-If this is not done, you will get an error when you try to launch your cluster.
-By default, the `aws_ami` property is set to an AMI in `us-east-1`.
-You will need to changes this value if a newer image has been released or if you are running in different region than `us-east-1`.

 After following the steps above, run the following command to launch an EC2 cluster called `mycluster`: